Drakonis96/plexytrackt/README.md

 - `PLEX_BASEURL` – URL of your Plex server, e.g. `http://localhost:32400`.
 - `PLEX_TOKEN` – your Plex authentication token.
-- `TRAKT_ACCESS_TOKEN` – access token for Trakt.
 - `TRAKT_CLIENT_ID` – client ID for your Trakt application.
-- `TRAKT_REFRESH_TOKEN` – refresh token returned when obtaining the access token.
 - `TRAKT_CLIENT_SECRET` – client secret from your Trakt application.

 The application uses `plexapi` version 4.15 or newer (but below 5).

-If you don't already have the tokens, please see the next sections on how to obtain them.
+If you don't already have the Trakt credentials, please see the next sections on how to obtain them.

 ## Getting a Plex token